Mother of missionary jailed in North Korea pleads with U.S. for help

 SEOUL The mother of a U.S. missionary jailed in North Korea for state subversion pleaded on Tuesday for the U.S. government to help secure her ailing son's release as she ended a trip to see him.

-Kenneth Bae, who was born in South Korea but is a naturalized U.S. citizen, was arrested late last year while on a visit to North Korea and sentenced to hard labor for 15 years in May.
+Kenneth Bae, who was born in South Korea but is a naturalised U.S. citizen, was arrested late last year while on a visit to North Korea and sentenced to hard labour for 15 years in May.

 North Korean media said his missionary activity constituted a crime against the state.

-His mother, Myunghee Bae, last week traveled to North Korea to see him.
+His mother, Myunghee Bae, last week travelled to North Korea to see him.

 "I was happy to see him and to hold him, but it broke my heart to leave him behind.
 I am more anxious than ever to bring him home," she said in a statement on a family-run website campaigning for his release.